 Encopresis is the passage of stool in places other than the toilet.
-It is most often an involuntary action.
-Encopresis is often called stool soiling because of the stains left on underwear.
+It is often done without control.
+It can happen in children older than four years of age.

 - Poor toilet training or refusal to use the toilet for bowel movements

 - Having other family members who had encopresis

 - Being overweight

 The main symptom is the accidental passage of stool, usually into the underwear.
 Other problems may be:

 - Infrequent bowel movements